SrikanthGarnipudi/ImageClassifier/README.md

 # ImageClassifier
-Image classifier is a machine learning project classify images using Machine Learning Deep Learning techniques using Pytorch
+Image classifier is a machine learning project classify images using Deep Learning techniques using Pytorch

 ## Table of Contents
 Installation